 The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are missing from education.
-In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education, DfE (2020).
+In addition, all staff are provided with Part One of the statutory guidance Keeping Children Safe in Education, DfE (2021).

-This policy will be reviewed in full by the Governing Body on an annual basis.
-This policy was last reviewed and agreed by the Governing Board on 28/09/2020.
-It is due for review in Sept 2021
+This policy will be reviewed in full by the Governing Board on an annual basis.
+This policy was last reviewed and agreed by the Governing Board in Sept 21.
+It is due for review in Sept 22.

-Signature Exec.
-Headteacher Date: Signature Chair of Governors Date:
+Signature Headteacher Date: Signature Chair of Governors Date: